Core Nursery School Program

 The class curriculum changes based on the interests and needs of students.
 Teachers are flexible and adapt the program to meet the needs of each students.

-Friday students also have the opportunity to share a first snack provided by the parent helper and a second snack which they will bring to school themselves together.
+Friday students also have the opportunity to share a first snack provided by the nursery school and a second snack which they will bring to school themselves.

 What are Parent Helper Days?